-1.1 Context
+1.1.
+Context

-Exaflop computers capable of 10^{18} floating-point operations/s are expected to provide concurrency at the scale of $O(10^9)$ on $O(10^6)$ nodes [3]; each node will contain extremely high levels of available task and data concurrency [26].
-Such extreme-scale systems will enable and demand new problemsolving methods that do not follow today's dominant single program, multiple data (SPMD) paradigm but instead will involve hierarchical programming models [28].
-Such a model could be based on composing a logical application from a time-varying number of interacting tasks.
-Methodologies such as rational design, uncertainty quantification, parameter estimation, and inverse modeling all have this manytask property.
-All will frequently have aggregate computing needs that require exascale computers [27].
+Exaflop computers, capable of 10^{18} floating-point operations/s, are expected to provide concurrency at the scale of $\sim 10^9$ on $\sim 10^6$ nodes [4]; each node will contain extremely high levels of available task and data concurrency [32].
+Finding an appropriate programming model for such systems is a significant challenge, and successful solutions may not come from the single-language tools currently used but instead may involve hierarchical programming models [34].
+In the many-task model, a logical application is composed from a time-varying number of interacting tasks [30].
+Methodologies such as rational design, uncertainty quantification, parameter estimation, and inverse modeling all have this many-task property.
+All will frequently have aggregate computing needs that require exascale computers [33].

 Running many-task applications efficiently, reliably, and easily on large parallel computers is challenging.
-The manytask model may be split into two important processes: task generation, which evaluates a user program, often a dataflow script, and task distribution, which distributes the resulting tasks to workers.
+The many-task model may be split into two important processes: task generation, which evaluates a user program, often a dataflow script, and task distribution, which distributes the resulting tasks to workers.
 The user work is performed by leaf functions, which may be implemented in native code or as external applications.
 Leaf functions themselves may be multicore or even multinode tasks.
-This computing model draws on recent trends that emphasize the identification of coarsegrained parallelism as a first distinct step in application development [19, 31, 33].
-Additionally, applications built as workflows of many tasks are highly adaptable to complex, fault-prone environments [9].
+This computing model draws on recent trends that emphasize the identification of coarse-grained parallelism as a first distinct step in application development [24, 37, 39].
+Additionally, applications built as workflows of many tasks are highly adaptable to complex, fault-prone environments [11].

-1.2 Current approaches
+1.2.
+Current approaches

 Currently, many-task applications are programmed in two ways.
-In the first, the logic associated with the different tasks is integrated into a single program, and the tasks communicate through MPI messaging (where they exist in different memory spaces) or function calls (as in the parallel version of the Common Component Architecture, CCA [4], where components exist in the same memory space.)
-This approach uses familiar technologies but can be inefficient unless much effort is spent incorporating load-balancing algorithms into the application.
-Moreover, the approach can involve considerable programming effort if multiple component codes have to be tightly integrated.
+In the first, the logic associated with the different tasks is integrated into a single program, and the tasks communicate through MPI messaging.
+This approach uses familiar technologies but can be inefficient unless much effort is spent incorporating efficient load-balancing algorithms into the application.
+Additionally, multiple other challenges arise, such as how to access memory from distributed compute nodes, how to efficiently access the file system, and how to develop a logical program.
+The approach can involve considerable programming effort if multiple existing component codes have to be tightly integrated.

-Load balancing libraries based on MPI, such as the Asynchronous Dynamic Load Balancing Library (ADLB) [18], or on Global Arrays, such as Shared Collections of Task Objects (Scioto) [10], have recently emerged as promising solutions to aid in this approach.
+Load-balancing libraries based on MPI, such as the Asynchronous Dynamic Load Balancing Library (ADLB) [23], or on Global Arrays, such as Shared Collections of Task Objects (Scioto) [12], have recently emerged as promising solutions to aid in this approach.
 They provide a master/worker system with a put/get API for task descriptions, thus allowing workers to add work dynamically to the system.
-However, they lack a comprehensive programming model, data model, and other features required for high productivity programming.
+However, they are not high productivity systems, since they maintain a low-level programming model and do not provide the high-level logical view or data model expected in a hierarchical solution.

 In the second approach, a script or workflow is written that invokes the tasks, in sequence or in parallel, with each task reading and writing files from a shared file system.
-Examples include Dryad [15], Skywriting [20], and Swift [34].
-This approach is convenient for the user, particularly when each task is a distinct executable program.
-Performance can be poor, however, since existing many-task scripting languages are implemented with centralized evaluators that cannot sustain the high overall task rate necessary to efficiently utilize $O(10^6)$ cores.
+Examples include Dryad [17], Skywriting [25], and Swift [40].
+This is a useful approach especially when the tasks to be coordinated are existing external programs.
+Performance can be poor, however, since existing many-task scripting languages are implemented with centralized evaluators.